 From the Director

-- This is a place where you can float your ideas past peers and faculty for feedback, direction and suggestion.
+- This is a place where you can float your ideas past peers and faculty for feedback,

 - This is a place where you can propose programs, projects, research agendas, and innovations related to business.